zuuhhrah/zuuhhrah/README.md

 - fav artists? ; ado, mitski, kikuo, MARETU, YOASOBI and 9Lana!!
 - usually alone so.. feel free to c+h even if not mentioned in name!! :DDDD
 - suprisingly taken (BY A REAL PERSON IN MY LIFE NOT AN ONLINE FRIEND FYI!!!!!!!!!(4 som1 erm!)
+- guys i have a question,
+- whats the meaning of life